Pearling in Western Australia

 Pearling in Western Australia includes the harvesting and farming of both pearls and pearl shells (for mother of pearl) along the north-western coast of Western Australia.

-The practice of collecting pearl shells existed well before European settlement.
-Coastal dwelling Aboriginal people had collected and traded pearl shell as well as trepang and tortoise with fisherman from Sulawesi for possibly hundreds of years.
-After settlement, Aboriginal people were used as slave labour in the emerging commercial industry in a practice known as blackbirding.
+The practice of collecting pearl shells existed well before British settlement.
+After settlement, Aboriginal people were used as slave labour in the emerging commercial industry, a practice known as blackbirding.
+After 1886, with the rise of 'hard hat' diving, Asian divers from coastal and island regions became most common, leading to the pearling industry being the sole exception to the White Australia Policy of 1901.

 Pearling centred first around Nickol Bay and Exmouth Gulf and then around Broome, to become the largest in the world by 1910.
 The farming of cultured pearls remains an important part of the Kimberley economy, worth A$67 million in 2014 and is the second largest fisheries industry in Western Australia after rock lobster.